 2. Is “shadowiness” a positive or negative word?

 It depends on context.
-It can be negative when implying confusion or secrecy, but it may also evoke peaceful or mysterious moods in art or literature.
+It can be negative when it suggests confusion, secrecy, or unclear thinking, but it can also be neutral or even positive in art, storytelling, and mood descriptions.

 3. How do I use “shadowiness” in a sentence?

-Example: “The shadowiness of the evening lent a romantic charm to the landscape.”
+Example: “The shadowiness of the evening lent a romantic charm to the landscape, but the path still looked safer in the morning.”